-In version 2 we have corrected this by normalizing (dividing by) the value of the peak of the raw concentration index for stars using observations from each instrument and filter, as provided in the table listed above.
-The values are then averaged together to provide an estimate of the "Normalized" Concentration Index, which is listed as the value of CI in version 2 of the summary form.
+Starting with version 2 we have corrected this by normalizing (dividing by) the value of the peak of the raw concentration index for stars using observations from each instrument and filter, as provided in the table listed above.
+The values are then averaged together to provide an estimate of the "Normalized" Concentration Index, which is listed as the value of CI in the summary table.

-The following two figures show the corrected astrometric offset distributions for the different instruments for multi-visit matches in the HSC for version 1 and version 2.
-The distribution is actually flatter for version 2, largely due to the inclusion of fainter ACS sources with correspondingly larger pointing uncertainties.
-Also note the large increase in the number of ACS/WFC sources, due both to the deeper source lists and the addtion of four more years of data!
+The following two figures show the corrected astrometric offset distributions for the different instruments for multi-visit matches in the HSC for version 2 and version 3.
+The distribution tail for offsets larger than 10 mas are substantially improved in version 3.
+Also note the large increase in the number of sources for ACS/WFC, WFC3/UVIS and WFC3/IR due to the addtion of new data.

-As expected, the instruments with smaller pixels (ACS [50 mas] and WFC3/UVIS [40 mas]) show the best astrometric accuracy, with a peak less than a few mas and typical values less than 10 mas.
-On the other hand, the instruments with larger pixels WFPC2 [100 mas on the WFC chips which dominate the statistics] and WFC3/IR [130 mas], have much larger astrometric uncertainties, with less than 10 mas peaks and typical values that are less than 20 mas.
+As expected, the instruments with smaller pixels — ACS (50 mas) and WFC3/UVIS (40 mas) — show the best astrometric accuracy, with a peak less than a few mas and typical values less than 10 mas.
+On the other hand, the instruments with larger pixels — WFPC2 (100 mas on the WFC chips that dominate the statistics) and WFC3/IR (130 mas) — have much larger astrometric uncertainties, with less than 10 mas peaks and typical values that are less than 20 mas.
 The table below gives the peak (mode) and median offsets for the various instruments.

 Several astrometric studies are currently being analyzed and will be added to this FAQ in the future.

 This figure shows a small portion in the outskirts of 30 Dor.
-There are 17 Gaia sources (blue) in this region and 96 HSC sources (pink) with NumImages > 10.
-There would be 279 HSC sources if we used a NumImages > 5 criteria to reach fainter sources.
+There are 61 Gaia sources (blue) in this region and 71 HSC sources (pink) with NumImages > 50.
+There would be 1215 HSC sources if we used a NumImages > 5 criteria to reach fainter sources.
 This figure shows good agreement in the positions of HSC relative to Gaia for this field.
 Since Gaia DR1 was used for astrometric calibration whenever possible, we are confident that HSC version 3 has well calibrated positions.
 Note that since we did not have access to Gaia DR2 when processing HSCv3, streaming motions in the Gaia catalog will still lead to astrometric offsets for fields that are far from the Gaia DR1 reference epoch (2015.0).

-There is also a Hubble Hangout that features the HSC.
+There is a Hubble Hangout that features the HSC.